|Main Subject Pages|

 Bottle Body Characteristics & Mold Seams page.

-NO - The bottle is either not round, or if round is very crudely made and non-symmetrical with no concentric body/neck rings.
-This bottle is probably free-blown or dip molded.
-These two manufacturing types can be hard to differentiate from each other, though free-blown bottles are almost always round or oval in cross-section and have lines that are not sharp (i.e., a "flowing" look).
-Most free-blown bottle date prior to 1850 and can be much older.
-Dip mold produced bottles may be any shape in the body but have more distinct lines from the shoulder down since that portion was actually molded (Jones & Sullivan 1989).
+NO - The bottle is either not cylindrical, or if so, is very crudely made and non-symmetrical exhibiting no concentric body/neck rings.
+This bottle is mouth-blown and likely either free-blown or dip molded.
+These two manufacturing types can be hard to differentiate from each other, though free-blown bottles are usually cylindrical or oval in cross-section and have lines that are not sharp (i.e., a "flowing" look).
+Most free-blown bottle date prior to the 1850s though can be much older as this method was used at least as early as Roman times.
+Dip mold produced bottles are either cylindrical, square or rectangular in the body but usually have more distinct lines from the lower shoulder down since most if not all of the body was actually molded (Jones & Sullivan 1989).
 Dip mold bottles usually date prior to 1865-1870 but can also be much older (back to early 18th century at least).

 Note: All turn/paste mold, free-blown, and dip molded bottles are also mouth-blown or hand made bottles, which is covered more on the Mouth-blown bottle dating page (link below).